xarray-contrib/xarray.dev/src/posts/datatree/index.md

 ### Cons:

-- **Not everyone got direct funding** - it's less ideal that Tom, Justus, and Stephan didn't get direct funding for their supervisory work.
-In future it might be better to have one of the paid people at the contributing org already be a core xarray team member, or perhaps find some way to pay them as a "consultant".
+- **Not everyone got direct funding** - It's less ideal that Tom, Justus, and Stephan didn't get direct funding for their supervisory work.
+In future it might be better to have one of the paid people at the contributing org already be a core xarray team member, or perhaps find some way to pay them as a consultant.
-- **Tricky to accurately scope** out the duration of required work in advance, and hard to "just ship it".
+- **Tricky to accurately scope** - The duration of required work was tricky to estimate in advance, and we didn't want to "just ship it".
 We hold the xarray project to high standards and backwards compatibility promises so we want to ensure that any publicly released features don't compromise on quality.

 This contributing model is more similar to how open-source software has historically been supported by industry, but perhaps because xarray is primarily developed and used by the scientific community we tend to default to more grant-based funding models.